corda/corda-runtime-os/tools/plugins/preinstall/README.md

                     purposes
 	  -n, --namespace=<namespace>
-                    The namespace in which to look for Postgres secrets if there are any -v, --verbose Display additional information when connecting to Postgres
+                    The namespace in which to look for Postgres secrets if there are any -u, --url=<url>         The kubernetes cluster URL (if the preinstall is being called from outside the cluster)
+	  -v, --verbose Display additional information when connecting to Postgres

 ## check-kafka